The Era of Iron

 Protect the Post with Paint

-Basic black remains the most familiar paint finish for ornamental cast iron, and matte paint is better at showing off intricate designs than reflective glossy finishes.
-But authentic period colors also include bright white, brick red, dark green, and light green, in imitation of copper verdigris.
-Even polychrome variations had a place on the Victorian-era front stoop.
+Basic black is the most familiar finish for ornamental cast iron, and matte paint is better at showing off intricate designs than glossy paint.

 Replacement Candidate